Charlie's Sneaker FAQ and Glossary - R

 - ROY G. BIV

-- A mnemonic used to remember the colors of light in order by wavelength:
+- A mnemonic (sometimes put to words as "Richard Of York Goes Battling In Vain", particularly by readers from the United Kingdom) used to remember the colors of light in the rainbow in order by wavelength:

 "red, orange, yellow, green, blue, indigo, violet."
-Some organized physics majors
+Some hyper-organized physics majors

 arrange their clothing and sneakers like software weenies do with the